KeshavSanthanam/OLD3_keshavsanthanam.github.io/_posts/2025-10-26-handling-objections.md

 The trick is to figure out which one it is.

 ## The worst response
-"You're wrong" or "That's not a real issue" - never say this even if it's true.
-People don't buy from people who make them feel stupid.
+"You're wrong" or "That's not a real issue".

-Still figuring this out but the main thing seems to be: treat objections as requests for information, not attacks on your product.